 The approach to the main gate and courtyard from the car park and footpath is tarmac.
 At the main gate/archway there is a gentle slope to the main entrance which is concrete paving lined with cobbled stones and in-built up-lights.
-The main entrance is on the right, which is an automatic inwards-opening door which leads to another set of double automatic opening doors.
-This opening leads you into the welcome area which consists of the welcome desk and information point plus the shop.
+The main entrance is straight ahead, which is an automatic opening door which leads to another set of double automatic opening doors.
+This opening leads you into the welcome area which consists an Information Point to the right, with Gift Shop on the left hand side.
 After walking past the welcome area you'll find yourself in the Turbinia Atrium where Turbinia, the first steam powered ship dominates the space.

 There is a range of seating available around the museum.